Calamity notification Wmo

-Providers of social support in the Netherlands are required to report calamities or violence to the Wmo Supervisor of the municipality.
+Providers of social support in the Netherlands are required to report calamities or violence to the municipality's Wmo supervisor.

-Reporting emergencies and incidents provides insight into what is going wrong.
-By analyzing what went wrong and whether and how this can be prevented in the future, an organization learns from emergencies and incidents.
-That is why care providers are obliged to report emergencies to the supervisor and to register and analyze incidents themselves.
+Reporting calamities and incidents provides insight into what is not going well.
+By analyzing what went wrong and whether and how this can possibly be prevented in the future, an organization learns from calamities and incidents.
+That is why care providers are required to report calamities to the supervisor and record and analyze incidents themselves.
 Calamities must also be reported from Area Teams.
-In the event of a calamity, the supervisor investigates whether the care provider has acted adequately, whether the quality of a facility and the safety of clients are guaranteed, and whether improvement measures are necessary.
+During emergency supervision, the supervisor examines whether the care provider has acted adequately, whether the quality of a facility and the safety of clients is guaranteed and whether improvement measures are needed.

 How does it work?